 And with patients on CTRT (chemotherapy c radiation therapy), the myths are even more devastating.
 With MPD (maximum permissible dosage) for minors being near zero, they would stand either touching the distant wall or just outside the entrance ten feet away.
 They believe patients on either teletherapy or brachytherapy are sources of radiation to stay away from.

-The Corona lockdown has caused great difficulty in the procurement of urostomy bags, abdominal flanges and stomahesive paste and required some Herculean efforts from my Facebook contacts to procure it from the capital and distribute it to the patients in the neighbouring districts.
+The Corona lockdown has caused great difficulty in the procurement of urostomy bags, abdominal flanges and stomahesive paste and required some Herculean efforts from my Facebook contacts to procure it from the capital and distribute it to the patients in the neighboring districts.

 All said and done, I felt highly rewarded when the local IMA felicitated us.